 Earning passive income is the goal for many on the path to financial independence.
-Passive income allows us to make money while travel, spend time with family, and fulfill our dreams.
+Passive income allows us to make money while traveling, spend time with family, and fulfill our dreams.

 According to Dave Ramsey, passive income is “money you earn in a way that requires little to no effort.”
 Yup!
 That sounds perfect.

 Here are a handful of ideas that most people can do to start earning passive income.

 A quick note: many of these ideas require some initial work, but they’ll eventually become passive sources of income.

 Truly Passive Income Ideas

 If you truly want to earn money passively, opening a high-yield savings account is your answer.